KIC/playbooks/README.md

 ## Ather config
- * privoxy add mail.google.com under the {fragile} tag in /etc/privoxy/user.action then add privoxy as http and https proxy to system network settings on port 8118 test if everything works by browsing to http:/p.p/
+ * privoxy add mail.google.com under the {fragile} tag in /etc/privoxy/user.action then add privoxy as http and https proxy to system network settings on port 8118 test if everything works by browsing to http://p.p/ follow the ad blocking list: https://github.com/Andrwe/privoxy-blocklist

 ## Other software